minprog/programmeren-2/problems/adventure-more/adventure.md

 - A hard constraint in this program is that the `Adventure` class may not `print` anything.
 And in return, the `__main__` part may, aside from printing things, only call methods in the `Adventure` class.
 It may not ever directly access methods and/or attributes from the `Room class`!

 - Watch out!
-You should hand in your program with the "Small" adventure loaded (atop the main).
+You should hand in your program with the "Crowther" adventure loaded (atop the main).
 The checks depend on this particular version of Crowther's Adventure.

+- If you need help testing "winning" the game, this [solution](win.txt) (spoiler alert!) may come in handy.

 ### `check50`

-	check50 minprog/cs50x/2019/adventure/less
+	check50 minprog/cs50x/2019/adventure/more

 ### `style50`